-Ritenour explains the history and progression of the competition in a Guitar World 2012 interview:
+Ritenour explains the history and progression of the competition:

 “It actually started a few years ago with my album, 6 String Theory.
 In 2010, I had been playing guitar for 50 years.
 It was an anniversary, and since the guitar has been such a great gift for me, I wanted to do something to celebrate that.
 So I made an album with a lot of guitar greats like B.B.
 King, George Benson, Slash and Steve Lukather, along with some younger talent like Andy Mckee and Guthrie Govan.
 Then I thought it would be cool if we could get some really new talent and round it out.
 We would have someone like B.B.
 King (who’s in his 80s) all the way down to someone who was just starting their career.
-That started the ball rolling for the 6 String Theory Competition.
-We got Berklee College of Music involved, and they ended up giving a full four-year scholarship to the winner.
-Yamaha sponsored the competition and D’Adarrio Strings and Monster Cables were also a big part of it.
-This year, I wanted to focus on all-star rhythm sections, so we expanded the contest to include winners of piano, bass and drums and have them join us for a track.
-The scholarships have gotten bigger, there are now four of them.”
+That started the ball rolling for the 6 String Theory Competition.”

-Lee Ritenour and the office of the Six String Theory Competition are based in Los Angeles, CA
+Lee Ritenour’s Six String Theory Competition Office is located in: Los Angeles, CA